mateuszpoland/GPT_Email_Agent/README.md

 ## 1. Project Overview

 This project will deliver a sophisticated AI-powered agent designed to streamline customer support by intelligently handling email inquiries.
-The primary goal is to automate the process of identifying customer needs for specific spare parts and drafting accurate, helpful email responses.
+The primary goal is to automate the process of identifying customer needs for specific product and service and drafting accurate, helpful email responses.

 The solution is built on a foundation of **secure, reliable automation with robust human oversight.** It addresses the core challenge of managing repetitive, high-volume email inquiries, freeing up valuable human time to focus on more complex customer issues.
 This document outlines our strategic approach, architecture, and the planned development process.